golioth/developer-training/website/docs/zephyr-training/02_helloworld/install_nrf_connect_desktop.md

 ---
 id: nrf-connect-desktop
-position: 1
+sidebar_position: 1
 description: |
   We will use Nordic's tools for flashing binaries and opening a serial terminal
 ---

-import InstallNrfConnect from '/docs/golioth-exploration/01-golioth-intro/\_partials/install_nrf_connect.md' import UseNrfConnectSerial from '/docs/golioth-exploration/01-golioth-intro/\_partials/use_nrf_connect_serial.md'
+import InstallNrfConnect from '/docs/golioth-exploration/01-golioth-intro/\_partials/install_nrf_connect.md' import UseNrfConnectSerial from '/docs/\_partials/connect-to-serial.md'

 # Install Nordic's nRF Connect for Desktop